I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keremovedevicequeue.md

 <p>If the device queue is empty but is set to a busy state, <b>KeRemoveDeviceQueue</b> returns <b>NULL</b>.</p>

 ## -remarks
 <p>The specified device queue spin lock is acquired and the state of the device queue is checked.
 If the device queue is set to a busy state and an IRP is queued, this routine dequeues the entry and returns a pointer to the IRP.
 A call to <b>KeRemoveDeviceQueue</b> when the device queue object is set to a busy state but no IRPs are queued causes a state change to not-busy.
 The specified device queue's spin lock is released.</p>

 <p>It is an error to call <b>KeRemoveDeviceQueue</b> when the device queue object is set to a not-busy state. </p>

-<p>The specified device queue spin lock is acquired and the state of the device queue is checked.
-If the device queue is set to a busy state and an IRP is queued, this routine dequeues the entry and returns a pointer to the IRP.
-A call to <b>KeRemoveDeviceQueue</b> when the device queue object is set to a busy state but no IRPs are queued causes a state change to not-busy.
-The specified device queue's spin lock is released.</p>

-<p>It is an error to call <b>KeRemoveDeviceQueue</b> when the device queue object is set to a not-busy state. </p>